Theodor Lipps: Einfühlung

-He adopted Robert Vischer's notions of empathy or esthetic sympathy (Einfühlung, literally translated to "feeling-into").
+Lipps adapted Robert Vischer's notions of empathy or esthetic sympathy (Einfühlung, literally translated to "feeling-into").
 He was responsible for popularizing the term by modifying Vischer's conceptualization.
 Particularly, Lipps concealed some of the thinker's mysticism, hiding it within the sphere of scientific psychology in his work, Aesthetics of Space and Geometrical Illusions.
 The term was used to describe the process of contemplating art objects as representation of our feelings.
 Lipps developed it into an aesthetic theory, which was refined further by other thinkers such as Roger Fry and Vernon Lee.

-This concept of aesthetic resonance finds parallels throughout aesthetic philosophy.
+The concept of psychic resonance finds parallels throughout aesthetic philosophy.
 In this concept, empathy is said to begin with both the object and the pleasure drawn together in a single act instead of a separate object with which we have aesthetic enjoyment or with pleasure taken in an object.
 According to Lipps, empathy incorporates movement or activity, which is bound up with observed object by: 1) being derived from it; and, 2) by being inseparable from it.
 For his works, he is considered one of the most important representatives of the psychology of aesthetics alongside Stephan Witasek and Johannes Volkelt.

 Psychologism

 Lipps was an important adherent of psychologism early in his career.
-This philosophy was based on the Neo-Kantianism that became influential in German philosophy during the second half of the nineteenth century.
+This philosophy was based on the neo-Kantianism that became influential in German philosophy during the second half of the nineteenth century.
 He became a spokesman of this school as evidenced in his early publications.
 In his work, Logik (1893), he declared his "unlimited foundational logical psychologism", which is based on a partial identity of psychology of thinking and the logic of thinking.
 Here, logic is considered the "physics of thinking" rather than an "ethics of thinking".
 According to Lipps, "logic is a psychological discipline, as certain as the cognition occurs only in the psyche, and the thinking, which completes itself in the cognition, is a psychical event."

 Late in life, Lipps adopted some ideas from Edmund Husserl as he developed in another direction.
 Disliking his psychologism, some of his students joined with some of Husserl's to form a new branch of philosophy called phenomenology of essences.
 Among them there was Moritz Geiger who wrote one of the first phenomenological essays on the essence and meaning of empathy in which the influence of Lipps is relevant.
-There was also Paul Ferdinand Linke who studied under Lipps at the Ludwig-Maximilians-Universitat and dealt with Husserlian phenomenology in his first publication, Die phänomenale Sphäre.
+There was also Paul Ferdinand Linke who studied under Lipps at the Ludwig-Maximilians-Universität München and dealt with Husserlian phenomenology in his first publication, Die phänomenale Sphäre.

 In the so-called aesthetics of "oughtness", Lipps attempted to reconcile "ought" with "is".